During the Gold accreditation a school is assessed at the highest level of the Award.

 - Evidence Pack

-The Gold Virtual Accreditation – Suggested Programme document will provide an outline of how you should structure the assessment.
+The Gold Accreditation – Suggested Programme document will provide an outline of how you should structure the assessment.

 The day before arrange to check the video platform: Skype for Business, Microsoft Teams etc. so you can be sure that everything works.